Home | Battles | Cemeteries | Descendants | Find A Soldier | Towns | Units | Site Map

 Danville Green Cemetery, Danville, VT

-and other veterans who may be buried there.
+Check the cemetery for location/directions and other veterans who may be buried there.

-From there he was marched to Wilmington where the Northern Army had established itself.
+From there he was marched to Wilmington where the Northern army had established itself.
 On March 1, 1865 transportation was furnished him to Annapolis where a leave of absence was given him for 30 days.
-He then returned to parole camp at Annapolis, and there learned of the assassination of Abraham Lincoln.
-He was granted a leave of absence to attend the funeral of Abraham Lincoln.
-After this he was exchanged and returned to his regiment.
-There he was appointed Captain of Company A., June 14, 1865.
+He then returned to the parole camp at Annapolis and while there learned of the assassination of Abraham Lincoln.
+He was granted leave of absence to attend his funeral at Washington.
+After this he was exchanged and returned to the regiment.
+There he was promoted to Captain of Co.
+A, June 4, 1865.

-After the war Capt.
-Fisher engaged in farming, and lumbering, later purchasing the goods at the store at St Johnsbury EaSt.
-He was postmaster of that village from 1896 to 1904, when having sold out the store, he retired as postmaster.
+After the war, Capt.
+Fisher engaged in farming and lumbering later purchasing the stock of goods at the store at St. Johnsbury East.
+He was postmaster in that village from 1896 to 1904, when having sold out his store he resigned as postmaster.

-Courtesy of Deanna French
+Courtesy of Tom Boudreau.